Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Whether you enjoy wandering quiet village streets, hiking secluded trails, or sipping coffee overlooking the many gorgeous bays, Sifnos will exceed all your expectations.

-Each day we found time to relax on comfortable sun loungers on the sandy beach of Platys Gialos.
+Each day we found time to relax on comfortable sun loungers on the sandy beach of Platys Gialos, one of the best beaches on Sifnos.

 And although many sun loungers were occupied, it was never rowdy or annoying.
 We could peacefully read our books, listening to the water lap the shore.